holoviz/panel/doc/how_to/components/widget_values.md

 widget
 ```

-Once a widget has been initiated, we can access its value programmatically:
+Now we can programmatically access its value:

 ```{pyodide}
 widget.value